Timeline for 2021-22 intakes

 - Make arrangements for your health insurance and accommodation.

-- It’s almost time to fly to a new country.
-Book your flight tickets beforehand in order to avoid last-minute bookings.
-Also, the later you book, the tickets will get more expensive.
+- Book your flight tickets beforehand to avoid last-minute hassles.
+Also, if you delay, the tickets will get more expensive.

-Attend our pre-departure sessions where we brief you about your life in the new destination to be ready for your adventures ahead.
+We organise various pre-departure sessions for our students where we brief you about your life in your new destination so that you are fully-equipped and ready for your adventures ahead.

 Note: Given the current COVID-19 situation, there might be some changes in the 2020/2021 intakes.
 Don’t worry, our international education experts are here to guide you with the latest updates to help you apply to your desired course and institution.
 Feel free to connect with our experts for a free counselling session and keep posted about the latest COVID- 19 updates.